nspotrepka/supertone/README.md

 # Supertone

-Supertone is a high-level music workstation focused on quick and easy composition of electronic tunes in a live setting.
+Supertone is a high-level music workstation focused on easy composition of electronic tunes in a live setting.

+**Not complete!
+See `supertone.studio.*` for improvements to the Overtone audio engine, fully-functional and ready-to-go.
+(For test code, check out the `dev` namespace.)
+MIDI/GUI code is just the basics, still needs work.**

 ## Installation